hexagram30/agent/README.rst

 This project was originally started in 2004 as "Emotional Modeling" or "Emotional Models" (depending on which names were already taken in which hosted code repository service).
+The purpose of that code was to attempt simulation of agents with minimal personality definitions.

-Recent work on other code bases (game-related ones such as Myriad Worlds, Peloid Server) caused interest to be resumed in this particular code base.
-However, there is a long legacy of code in this project and a fresh start was in order, although still using the Python programming language.
+Later work on other code bases (game-related ones, such as Myriad Worlds, Peloid Server) caused interest to be resumed in this particular code base.
+However, there is a long legacy of code in this project and a fresh start was in order.
+This was started, although it continued to use the Python programming language.

-After creating the "cweþan" project whose ultimate intended use is for NPCs in text-based games, another Old English name seemed appropriate.
+After creating the "cweþan" project whose ultimate intended use was for NPCs in text-based games, another Old English name seemed appropriate.
 After some poking around in dictionaries, "innoþ" was chosen.